layer5io/docs/content/en/cloud/security/sessions.md

 ## What sessions are

-A session is a period of time in which a user is authenticated to Layer5 Cloud.
+A session represents a user authenticated connection to Layer5 Cloud.
 Sessions are created each time a user successfully authenticates.
-Sessions expire after a period of inactivity, which defaults to 72 hours but can be configured to any value between 15 minutes and 72 hours.
+Sessions expire after a period of 24 hours.
+Before reaching their expiration time, sessions can be refreshed by an associated refresh token, which is also automatically generated at the time a user authenticates (at the same time that the adjoining session token is generated).
+Refresh token have an expiration period of 36 hours.
+Active sessions are automatically refreshed (kept alive) by the refresh token until such time as the refresh token expires, and subsequently, the session token expires thereafter.

 Layer5 Cloud sessions use [OAuth 2.0](https://oauth.net/2/) for authentication.
 OAuth 2.0 is a standard protocol for authorization and focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and so on.